thelonehegelian/tonic/README.md

-# Tonic HTTP Framework
+# Tonic Web Framework

-Tonic is a minimalist HTTP framework implemented in Go.
-The framework is currently under construction and aims to provide a lightweight structure for handling HTTP requests and responses.
+Tonic is a minimalist Web framework implemented (at least planned) in Go.
+The framework is currently under construction and aims to provide a lightweight structure for handling HTTP requests and responses (to start with).

 ## Table of Contents